Planning for an emergency or for when you’re gone is difficult to think about. Make it quick and efficient with our

 Use our downloadable estate planning sheet (PDF) as a guide.

 What other financial papers are required after death?
 Review our survivor’s checklist (PDF).

 Step 2: Write down financial and legal information.

 Document all account numbers, phone numbers, and special instructions using the planning sheet from Step 1.
 Never assume family members know who to call or what information they need.
 Put yourself in their shoes.
-For example, what kind of documentation does a life insurance payout require?
-Who do you call to get that process started?
 Thinking through each scenario now helps eliminate guesswork in the future.

 Step 3: Designate folders.

 Choose a color for each section of your filing system.
 Suggested categories:

 - Investments and retirement

 - Insurance policies